Transmission Control Protocol: TCP checksum for IPv4

 When TCP runs over IPv4, the method used to compute the checksum is defined as follows:

 The checksum field is the 16-bit ones' complement of the ones' complement sum of all 16-bit words in the header and text.
 The checksum computation needs to ensure the 16-bit alignment of the data being summed.
 If a segment contains an odd number of header and text octets, alignment can be achieved by padding the last octet with zeros on its right to form a 16-bit word for checksum purposes.
 The pad is not transmitted as part of the segment.
 While computing the checksum, the checksum field itself is replaced with zeros.

-In other words, after appropriate padding, all 16-bit words are added using one's complement arithmetic.
+In other words, after appropriate padding, all 16-bit words are added using ones' complement arithmetic.
 The sum is then bitwise complemented and inserted as the checksum field.
-A pseudo-header that mimics the IPv4 packet header used in the checksum computation is shown in the table below.
+A pseudo-header that mimics the IPv4 packet header used in the checksum computation is as follows:

-The source and destination addresses are those of the IPv4 header.
-The protocol value is 6 for TCP (cf. List of IP protocol numbers).
-The TCP length field is the length of the TCP header and data (measured in octets).
+The checksum is computed over the following fields: